GwenNelson/FacetOS/INTENDED_ARCHITECTURE.md

 - creation of domains;
 - construction of each domain's initial authority;
 - globally managed hardware resources;
-- construction of the initial seat and terminal environment.
+- construction of the initial seat and terminal environment;
+- ownership and policy configuration of the global object registry.

 Where less privileged components require access to these facilities, `dominit0` exports Facet interfaces representing restricted authority rather